No items found.

 10. Our own logo/brand design framework

 A great example of that is a feature refinement developed by Sam and Angad, two of our newest front-end developers.
 They worked with our Product team to build a new way to create issue dependencies in Easy Agile Programs.
 Their definition of done was not releasing to production, but to get it on a test server which we used for customer interviews run by our Product Managers, Teagan and Elizabeth.
-The following Inception Week Sam and Angad took this feedback, refined the feature with the product teams' help and shipped a version to the Cloud version of Easy Agile Programs.
+The following Dash Days Sam and Angad took this feedback, refined the feature with the product teams' help and shipped a version to the Cloud version of Easy Agile Programs.
 So far the new dependency creation approach appears to be 10 times more popular!
 Success!

-Inception Week is also a great time for team members to take advantage of their $5000 Learning and Development budget which each team member receives every year.
+Dash Days is also a great time for team members to take advantage of their $5000 Learning and Development budget which each team member receives every year.

 Team in kitchen